 Event planning isn’t for the faint of heart.
 The most stressful part is also the most important: getting people to want to show up (in person or digitally).
 To get those RSVPs rolling in, you need to have a beautiful and intriguing email campaign.

-Today’s post is all about our top 5 email design tips for making your event reminder email sing!
+In today’s post, we’re sharing our top five event email design tips for making your event reminder email stand out!

 - WHAT: Remind registrants or potential registrants what the event is.
-Include this info: the event title, a tagline, and the name(s) of presenters, when relevant.
+Include the event title, tagline and the name(s) of presenters, if relevant.

 - WHEN: Always include the date and time—and time zone, especially for web events!